POLITICAL POEM: Pick You’re Genocide

 Seduced by sects

-Of phallus
+Of phallus choices

 And foe alternatives

-This poem sticks to my recent theme of radical needed to the U.S. electoral system posing as democracy.
-More specifically, the or federal system needs a complete overhaul.
+This poem sticks to my recent theme of radical change needed to the U.S. electoral system posing as democracy.
+More specifically, the national or federal elections system needs a complete overhaul.
 Ranked choice voting would be revolutionary.
-We the people should end as free speech, with its tsunami of from the and corporate “persons” overwhelming voters and voters’ choice of candidates.
+We the people should end money as free speech, with its tsunami of money from the rich and corporate “persons” overwhelming voters and voters’ choice of candidates.
 The electoral college should graduate finally to something else.
-An actual representative congress, akin to many European parliaments, would better assure diversity and fuel true coalition building rather than simple of one party over the other.
+An actual representative congress, akin to many European parliaments, would better assure diversity and fuel true coalition building rather than simple domination of one party over the other.
 Still, this poems strikes a deeper and immediate chord.
 Voters could benefit much in the long run by refusing to negotiate with terrorists.
-The two-party duopoly holds voters hostage to lethal for the planet and humanity.
+The two-party duopoly holds voters hostage to lethal choices for the planet and humanity.
 Believe it or not, billions of non-voters around the planet have a stake in the health of American empire — that stake is often through their heart!
-Plus, the growing internal inequalities and ghettoizing of could use some serious care and attention.
-It’s to demand to choose sustainable, -compatible candidates and political parties.
-More directly, voters could exercise more productively by demonstrating such rather than simply wishing for to be granted to them from above by the powers that be.
-How many cycles of abuse do we the people need to endure to muster the and fortitude to demand nothing less than fair and candidates that both represent and are responsive to the people?
+Plus, the growing internal inequalities and ghettoizing of America could use some serious care and attention.
+It’s time to demand freedom to choose sustainable, life-compatible candidates and political parties.
+More directly, voters could exercise power more productively by demonstrating such freedom rather than simply wishing for freedom to be granted to them from above by the powers that be.
+How many cycles of abuse do we the people need to endure to muster the courage and fortitude to demand nothing less than fair elections and candidates that both represent and are responsive to the people?
 Corporate persons selecting corporate candidates is unacceptable.
 But, alas, we teach people how to treat us.
 Find out just what any people will quietly submit to and you've found out the exact measure of injustice which will be imposed on them.
 Frederick DouglassAs Frederick Douglass so shrewdly pointed out, “Find out just what any people will quietly submit to and you’ve found out the exact measure of injustice which will be imposed on them.”
-Actually, the don’t really if we put on a good show with whiny grievances or articulate analyses, as long as we don’t our behavior.
-In this context, that means our behavior and the long, disciplined work of non-electoral political action. takes time.
+Actually, the powers that be don’t really mind if we put on a good show with whiny grievances or articulate analyses, as long as we don’t change our behavior.
+In this context, that means our voting behavior and the long, disciplined work of non-electoral political action.
+Change takes time.
 Healthy behaviors often take years, decades, sometimes generations, to manifest themselves visibly in the body politic.
 If we don’t have the patience, the fortitude, the vision, and the faith that we CAN do better, then we will end up with the same old crap over and over again.
 This crap may have improved packaging.
 This crap may contain 25% more crap.
 Butt, in the end, if we take it, it is ours — all for the price of a mortgaged future!
 May we vote without fear.
 May we vote FOR love.
-May we vote with a that transcends tried and true naive of the same-old, same-old delivering the same-old, same-old.
+May we vote with a hope that transcends tried and true naive optimism of the same-old, same-old delivering the same-old, same-old.
 Let’s make it so.

 This entry was posted in Health, Poems, Political Action, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.